Share this articleFeatured in This Article

 As a solution, he and his colleagues created an experiment using clay albino snake models that they ran in Bond Swamp in central Georgia.
 During the first year of their experiment in 2015, they used 50 models each of non-albino eastern garter snakes, full albinos and two forms of partial albinos.
 They left these models out in the field for a period of time, then checked back to see which ones had been attacked—something they could tell based on the leftover beak-marks in the clay.
 In 2016, they tripled the number of models to 150 of each treatment type, a total of 600 models.

 The researchers found no difference in attack numbers.
-“The albino models and did not receive a higher frequency of attacks from birds than did the wild types,” Stephenson said.
+“The albino models and [those with partial albinism] did not receive a higher frequency of attacks from birds than did the wild types,” Stephenson said.

 This initially surprised the researchers, who assumed albinism would make the snakes an easy food choice by being more obvious to predators.
 They aren’t entirely sure why albinism doesn’t play a factor.

 The study shows the distinctive colors of albinos alone doesn’t make these snakes inherently more vulnerable to bird predation.
 But it still might make the snakes easier prey to other types of predators, Stephenson said.

 Albinism also may come with other fitness costs.
 The red eyes that many fully albino snakes have may affect their vision and ability to hunt, for example.